mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/10.Network Planning/50.Planning template/10.single network/default.md

 #### WAN Routing Configuration

 The following WAN routes are required to access on-cloud from on-premise and vice-versa.
+This is required in during the [Set WAN route](../../deployment%20steps#wan-cfg) part of cloud configuration.

 *   **On-Prem WAN route**